EU leaders urge Gaddafi to hand over power

 NATO to remain in Libya 'as long as it is needed'

-“The key question is, indeed, oil.
+Investigative journalist and author Michel Collon agrees that the EU's concern for Libya's future has little to do with the interests of the Libyans themselves.“The key question is, indeed, oil.
 It is well known that it is a war for oil, that the so-called opposition government has promised to give the oil to France, Great Britain and the United States,” he told RT.
 “This government does not exist.
 It is a puppet government.
 Of course it’s about oil.
 It’s always about oil.”

-“I have listened to David Cameron’s speech,” Rees told RT.
+London's promises to the rebels’ provisional council may be driven by self-interest, warned John Rees of the Stop the War Coalition.“I have listened to David Cameron’s speech,” Rees told RT.
 “They want to assist the transition.
 Heavens knows what a military alliance supporting transition to democracy is all about.
 I would take those remarks more as a threat than as a promise.
 That is a direct threat by David Cameron that they will use their military and economic weight to gain what they want out of the new government in Libya.”

+Oliver Miles, a former UK ambassador to Libya, believes no one in the North African country is skilled enough to govern the country.
 “Nobody in Libya has any experience with political or civil society, because Gaddafi ruthlessly erased all such activities from Jamahiriya, as it was called,” Miles told RT.
 “But if you think of the people in the National Transitional Council, they have been running a large part of Libya for several months now quite successfully.
 They have been able to provide a decent level of security and a decent level of the essentials of life: food, light, water for the population, in a very difficult war situation, when they were deprived of any financial assets by the UN sanctions.”